Team-Lawyer/get-Laws/README.md

 # get-Laws
-get low from the website
+get law from the website